pubkey/rxdb/docs-src/rx-storage-pouchdb.md

 # RxStorage PouchDB

 The PouchDB RxStorage is based on the [PouchDB](https://github.com/pouchdb/pouchdb) database.
 It is the most battle proven RxStorage and has a big ecosystem of adapters.
-It is the only RxStorage that allows to do replication with a CouchDB endpoint.
 PouchDB does a lot of overhead to enable CouchDB replication which makes the PouchDB RxStorage one of the slowest.

+## IMPORTANT:
+The PouchDB RxStorage [is deprecated](https://rxdb.info/questions-answers.html#why-is-the-pouchdb-rxstorage-deprecated) and should no longer be used in new projects.

 ## Pros
   - Most battle proven RxStorage